danvk/aoc2024/README.md

 A* search always feels like a bit of a miracle when it works.
 But after many years of AoC, I feel pretty confident about implementing it!

+Part 2: I need to modify the search in three ways:

+1. To return paths
+2. To consider all optimal paths
+3. To not prune identical-scoring paths to the same state.

+I think I'll make it unconditionally return paths.
+Then maybe I'll have a variation that returns all paths to the target with a given length.
+I'm not sure how to implement the third one.
+Maybe I can't prune at all?

 ## Day 17

 This seems tedious to implement.
 Probably a good first opportunity to use an Elixir struct.